 - Date of IRN generation

 Though B2C Transactions and QR Code are not covered in e-invoice mandate and hence are not to be registered with IRP, however per GST Notification 14/2020-Central Tax date.
 23-03-2020, the government has made it mandatory for notified taxpayers (turnover over Rs.
 500 Cr.) to display QR Code even on their B2C invoices.
-The B2C QR Code will be a self-generated QR code and recent RBI notifications suggest using either of UPI or Bharat QR code, which are standard and interoperable.
+The B2C e-invoice QR Code will be a self-generated QR code and recent RBI notifications suggest using either of UPI or Bharat QR code, which are standard and interoperable.

-The e-invoice standard enumerates the list of standard data fields that can be include in invoice and the standard needs to be followed while sending the data to IRP for generating the IRN.
-While the print of invoice, be it physical or digital, can continue to be as per entities’ preference, inclusion of QR Code on the print copy is mandatory as per notification 72/2020.
+The e-invoice mandate also suggests that the print of invoice, be it physical or digital, can continue to be as per entities’ preference.
+However, one thing that needs to be taken care of is the inclusion of QR Code on the print copy which is mandatory as per the GST Notification 72/2020 dt 01-10-2020.

 Further, the FAQs and clarifications issued state that the QR code can be placed anywhere on the invoice and the size should be large enough so that mobile or scanning applications can read and process the QR Code.